dspasyuk/llama.cui/README.md

-# llcui small llama.ccp wrapper for Node.js
+# Chat UI small llama.ccp wrapper for Node.js

 **Note: This project is a work in progress.**